astrosoftlab/northtensor-web/documentation/guides/purchase-tao.md

 7. [Staking](#user-content-staking)

 &nbsp;
-&nbsp;

 ## If you want to deposit and convert your existing crypto to TAO follow this--if not skip to the next section: {#deposit-convert-crypto-usdt}
-After registering if you already own crypto and want to convert it to TAO go to Mexc's wallet tab then follow this guide to deposit it: [https://support.mexc.com/hc/en-001/articles/360030441272-How-to-Deposit-Crypto-to-MEXC-Spot-Account-Web-](https://support.mexc.com/hc/en-001/articles/360030441272-How-to-Deposit-Crypto-to-MEXC-Spot-Account-Web-)
+After registering if you already own crypto and want to convert it to TAO go to Mexc's wallet tab then follow this guide to deposit it: [How-to-Deposit-Crypto-to-MEXC-Spot-Account-Web](https://support.mexc.com/hc/en-001/articles/360030441272-How-to-Deposit-Crypto-to-MEXC-Spot-Account-Web-)

 Once you've deposited your assets and MEXC has confirmed the deposit, go to this link to view them and follow the image below to convert it to USDT. [https://www.mexc.com/assets](https://www.mexc.com/assets)

-&nbsp;

 <!-- image of how to convert -->
 ![image_info](/images/guides/mexc/convert-existing-crypto.png)